I don’t know why I waited such a long time to share a list of the best places to visit in Romania.

 The Romanian capital holds a special place in my heart because that’s where my grandfather was born.
-I have to admit that I don’t think it’s the highlight of this list, but it is worth a visit of one or two days.
+I have to admit that I don’t think it’s the highlight of this list, but it’s still worth spending 2 or 3 days in Bucharest.

 Planning your itinerary, don’t miss landmarks like the Palace of the Parliament (an architectural masterpiece and the second-largest administrative building in the world after the Pentagon), the Romanian Athenaeum, and the National Museum of Art of Romania.

 For something more relaxing, stroll around the old town, grab a drink at a rooftop bar, or wander through beautiful parks like Herăstrău Park and Cișmigiu Park.
-There’s plenty more to do and see in this city, so this is just a taste of what Bucharest has to offer.
+There’s plenty more to see and do, including enjoying Bucharest’s nightlife and culinary scenes, so this is just a taste of what this city has to offer.